Highlights:

 In terms of vegetation, Mkomazi marks the southern tip of the Sahel zone which resembles that of a dry, desert-like landscape.
 Due to the climate, the vegetation primarily consists of acacia-Commiphora woodlands, and towards the western mountains the vegetation changes to a dry land forest.

-Mkomazi National Park
+Mkomazi National Park History

-The main source of water in Mkomazi comes from the Umba River in the southeast.
+The main source of water in Mkomazi National Park comes from the Umba River in the southeast.
 Apart from that, the park sees very little precipitation all year round making game drives along the river area worthwhile.

 The most famous members of the Mkomazi natives are surely the African wild dogs and the endangered black rhinos that live in a private sanctuary.
 This park is also one of the best places to see large herds of oryx and gerenuks roaming freely in the open bushland.
 Other small and large mammals that call Mkomazi their home include lions, leopards, cheetahs, hyenas, jackals, elephants, buffaloes, hartebeests, giraffes, and warthogs.